 Find the manual holder on the unit and remove the manual.
 If necessary, order from Universal more copies for other departments or users of this machine.
 Refer to inside back cover for various Safety Standards and Codes.
-Section 12 lists addresses where this manual may be obtained.
+Section 12 of this manual also lists addresses where this manual may be obtained.